Sierra Leone records 121 Ebola deaths in a single day

 FREETOWN Sierra Leone recorded 121 deaths from Ebola and scores of new infections in one of the single deadliest days since the disease appeared in the West African country more than four months ago, government health statistics showed on Sunday.

 Smaller outbreaks in Nigeria and Senegal were brought under control.
-The United States last week confirmed its first Ebola case, a Liberian national who had traveled to Texas.
+The United States last week confirmed its first Ebola case, a Liberian national who had travelled to Texas.

 The overall death toll from the epidemic reached 3,439 out of a total of 7,492 cases in West Africa and the United States as of Oct.
 1, the World Health Organization said last week.
 The U.N. agency's statistics varied from those compiled by Sierra Leone.